Turing-Online-Safety-Codebase/cheap_learning/README.md

 Given that we cannot be sure that the IMDb movie review data set is part of the training data set of the GPT-3.5 and GPT-4.0 models, we collected and tested an analogous dataset of movie reviews from TMDb.
 This data set containg 855 movie reviews published after October 2021 (passed the GPT training date cut) with a ratio of 73.3% of positive reviews and 26.7% of negative reviews.

-The data set can be found in [`data/tbdb`](https://github.com/Turing-Online-Safety-Codebase/cheap_learning/tree/main/data/tmdb)
+The data set can be found in [`data/tmdb`](https://github.com/Turing-Online-Safety-Codebase/cheap_learning/tree/main/data/tmdb).
+The scraper script is found in [`src/tmdb-database.py`](https://github.com/Turing-Online-Safety-Codebase/cheap_learning/tree/main/src/tmdb-database.py)

 ### 2.2 Wikipedia Detox